michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0047.md

 - v: kill as a martyr
 - v: torture and torment like a martyr
 ### Family
-martyr: martyrdom, martyred, martyring, martyrise, martyrize, martyrs+;martyrdom: martyrdoms;martyrise: martyrised, martyrising;martyrize: martyrized, martyrizes, martyrizing
+- martyr: martyrdom, martyred, martyring, martyrise, martyrize, martyrs+
+- martyrdom: martyrdoms
+- martyrise: martyrised, martyrising
+- martyrize: martyrized, martyrizes, martyrizing
 ### Examples
 - The Palestinian authorities venerate such “martyrs” and compensate their families financially.
 - In it he called his attack vengeance for airstrikes against Muslims and said he wished to become a martyr.